An introduction to the frequently misunderstood and grossly underestimated PIN Submit

 What kinds of offers?

-Since PIN Submit is, in essence, nothing more than a specific way to make payments, there is a diverse number of offers available.
+Since PIN Submit is, in essence, nothing more than a specific way to make payments, there are a diverse number of offers available.

 However, there are two things to keep in mind regarding PIN Submit offers.

-One, they are often of relatively low-value cost.
+One, they are often of relatively low-value in terms of payout.
 The most comparable thing today would probably be the purchasing of apps for your phone.
 Think about the average cost.
 It’s relatively low, right?
 Well, it’s the same for PIN Submit offers.
-They’ll often be phone wallpapers, ringtones, games, small phone utilities, one-off astrology readings, etc.
+PIN Submit offers will often be phone wallpapers, ringtones, games, smartphone utilities, one-off astrology readings, etc.

-Most of these aren’t going to have very high costs, so likewise, payout will likely be relatively low.
+Most of these aren’t going to have very high price points, so likewise, payout will be relatively low.
 But conversion is relatively easy given the simple and painless way of making the payment.

 Careful about networks

-Mobile PIN Submit offers aren’t that much more complicated than other offers.
+Mobile PIN Submit offers aren’t that much more complicated than other kinds of offers.
 However, there is another aspect of targeting that needs to be taken into account when running PIN submit offers.

 Why?
 Well, the means of payment depends on the network itself.
 When the user converts, the purchase is added to his phone bill.
 This means that there needs to be a certain level of integration and compliance between the entity making the actual offer (and therefore placing the charge) and the network itself that eventually passes the cost onto the user at the end of the month.